educationstrategycenteraddis/2020-11-02-womeninwacren/index.md

 # https://carpentries.github.io/workshop-template/customization/index.html
 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "AA TVET"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "https://us04web.zoom.us/j/4714574439?pwd=VkFldzlBTWVSY1k2bkhFa1RHU29EQT09"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or online
+address: "et"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or online
 country: "Africa"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-language: "English"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Nov 02-06, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")